40net-cloud/fortinet-gcp-solutions/FortiGate/docs/multi_ip_subnet.md

 ## MULTI_IP_SUBNET scheme

+**Note: this article is obsoleted as the functionality to add Guest OS Features was removed from gcloud and terraform.
+Adding guestOsFeatures flags is now supported only for creating new compute images.**

 MULTI_IP_SUBNET is a “guest OS feature” flag, which can be enabled when creating the VM using

 the command line: